-The thyroid gland, which regulates the body’s metabolic rate, plays an exquisitely important role in human health.
+The thyroid gland regulates the body’s metabolic rate and plays an exquisitely important role in human health.
 Because all metabolically active cells require thyroid hormone for proper functioning, thyroid disruption can have a wide range of effects on virtually every system of the body.
 Chemicals that interfere with thyroid function must be treated with great caution.
 According to the U.S. National Research Council, and as discussed below, there is substantial evidence that fluoride exposure can impact thyroid function in some individuals.
 (NRC 2006).

 Fluoride Was Once Prescribed as an Anti-Thyroid Drug

 When people think of fluoride being prescribed for medicinal purposes, they generally think of fluoride supplementation to reduce tooth decay.
 Fluoride, however, has also been prescribed as a drug to reduce the activity of the thyroid gland.
 Up through the 1950s, doctors in Europe and South America prescribed fluoride to reduce thyroid function in patients with over-active thyroids (hyperthyroidism).
 (Merck Index 1968).
 Doctors selected fluoride as a thyroid suppressant based on findings linking fluoride to goitre, and, as predicted, fluoride therapy did reduce thyroid activity in the treated patients.
 (McClaren 1969; Galletti 1958; May 1937).
 Moreover, according to clinical research, the fluoride dose capable of reducing thyroid function was notably low — just 2 to 5 mg per day over several months.
 (Galletti & Joyet 1958).
 This dose is well within the range (1.6 to 6.6 mg/day) of what individuals living in fluoridated communities are now estimated to receive on a regular basis.
 (DHHS 1991).

 Fluoride & Hypothyroidism